Automattic/wp-calypso/packages/launchpad-navigator/README.md

 # Launchpad Navigator

-This package provides the components for attaching the Navigator of the Launchpads to the master bar.
+This package provides the components for showing and interacting with one or more Launchpad task lists for a given site.

 ## Usage